 The law requires that students annually make acceptable progress – as defined in the law.
 If not, remediation is required.
 The second consecutive year that acceptable progress is not made, additional evidence of appropriate instruction must be submitted to the county.
 This is applicable for ALL STUDENTS IN ALL GRADES.

 At the time of testing registration, parents will choose between the two reports.
-If their student is in 3rd, 5th, 8th, or 11th grade, they should choose the County Report – which is designed to be turned in to the county by June 30.
-If not, they should choose the Progress Report so that they can easily determine if they owe “additional evidence” to their county.
+If their student is in 3rd, 5th, 8th, or 11th grade, they should choose the County Report – a hard copy sent to parents in the mail which is designed to be turned in to the county by June 30.
+If not, they should choose the Progress Report — an electronic copy sent via email attachment so that they can easily determine if they owe “additional evidence” to their county.

 In all cases, annual assessment results must be kept on file for three years.
 Questions?
 Email email@example.com.